ilgiz-n/home/_posts/2024-02-24-XER-reading.md

     print(f"An error occurred: {e}")
 ```

-    Request successful!

-# Read the downladed file with checking for errors
+# Read the downloaded file with checking for errors

 ```python